 The East of England Ambulance Service said services were being matched to demand and not being cut overall.

-Labour Party spokesman Jono Read said: "The Care Quality Commission [CQC] has told the ambulance service the response times have to improve, but the reality is that they cannot improve when government cuts will mean fewer vehicles stationed here."'Redress the balance'
+Labour Party spokesman Jono Read said: "The Care Quality Commission [CQC] has told the ambulance service the response times have to improve, but the reality is that they cannot improve when government cuts will mean fewer vehicles stationed here."

 In May, CQC said the ambulance service had "not met some of its key performance targets in relation to response times", but had taken "satisfactory measures to address the shortfalls".

 The East of England Ambulance Service said in Cromer one of its two full-time ambulances would become part-time and North Walsham would get a rapid response vehicle instead of its ambulance.

 The service said: "The trust has to save £50m over the next five years so needs to better match resources to demand.

 "Present rota patterns do not do this, leaving some areas and times under-resourced and others over-resourced.